 I'm not sure how it works on your houseboat, but when it comes to cooking meals we have a rotation system.
 This system of ours became a necessity when my wife was quick to point out she was spending way too much time inside cooking and not nearly enough time relaxing on the top deck.
 Sheepishly I had to admit she did have a good point.

 On my wife’s night to cook onboard she truly goes all out; it’s just her personality and the party-planner inside of her.
 And depending on the company, she might even incorporate a theme, which is always well-received.
 She's the best cook in the family and everyone onboard knows that when it's my turn to cook, it's going to be a bare bones meal.
 On my nights it’s just about getting everyone fed and back in the water or back to whatever else they happen to be doing.

 Well, on my last trip to the lake I violated my own rule of just keeping the meal simple.
 I came across this crazy food photo online and decided I wanted to attempt to make it myself.
-The photo was of a “Turtle Burger,” and I made the mistake of boasting to the crew that I was going to do this on our next trip.
+The photo was of a "Turtle Burger," and I made this mistake of boasting to the crew that I was going to do this on our next trip.

 I envisioned grilling the Turtle Burger on the front deck and being the talk of the dock.
 For those not familiar with a Turtle Burger (or live a healthy lifestyle and choose to ignore funny food photos), it’s a large seasoned hamburger patty that you weave thick bacon on top for the "turtle's" shell.
 Then you use hot dogs to create its legs, head and tail.